ProfPrice/llama-fs/README.md

 ### Compiled Installer

-Soon, I will have installers for Windows and Mac for anyone to quickly start using this.
+Soon, I will have installers for Windows and Mac for anyone to quickly start using this with no other work necessary.
 Stay tuned!

 ### Installing Manually

-This is how to get the backend server which does the actual interactions with ollama or groq up and running.

-### Prerequisites

 Before installing, ensure you have the following requirements:
 - Python 3.10 or higher
 - pip (Python package installer)

 To install the project, follow these steps:
 1. Clone the repository: